jesperancinha/news-cast-explorer/README.md

 There are three modules:

-- twitter-fe - This is the front end of the application in Angular 8
+- twitter-explorer-fe - This is the front end of the application in Angular 8
 - twitter-fetcher - This is the java Spring Boot command line runner developed in Java 12
-- twitter-log-service - These are python scripts to serve the logs.
+- twitter-logger - These are python scripts to serve the logs.

 Logs are placed in the workspace of the execution environment of the working jar